intel/conversational-ai-chatbot/nlp/rasa_api_server/data/nlu.md

 - I would like to know my account balance
 - show balance for [1911mc10](account_number) at [city bank]{"entity": "bank_name", "value": "Bank-of-Pune"}
 - so balance for account
+- i would like to know my savings account balance
+- i would like to know my checking account balance
+- checking balance
+- savings balance

 ## intent:get_capability
 - what can you do?